-The Bachelor of Science (B.S.) in Chemistry program provides a rigorous, in-depth exploration of chemistry, featuring advanced coursework and research opportunities.
+The Bachelor of Science (B.S.) in Chemistry program at UNC Greensboro provides a rigorous, in-depth exploration of chemistry, featuring advanced coursework and research opportunities.
 This program is ideal for students planning to attend graduate school, pursue careers in the chemical industry, or enter competitive pre-health pathways such as medical or dental school, where thorough training in the sciences is highly valued.
-Graduates of the B.S.
-Chemistry program are certified by the American Chemical Society, reflecting its high standards for professional training.

-The Bachelor of Arts (B.A.) program is less specialized than our B.S. in Chemistry degree.
-However, it offers solid foundational training in chemistry and greater flexibility to explore interdisciplinary interests or pursue double majors.
+The Bachelor of Arts (B.A.) in Chemistry program is less specialized than our B.S. in Chemistry degree.
+However, it offers solid foundational training in chemistry and greater flexibility to explore interdisciplinary interests.
 It’s well-suited for students planning careers in secondary education, certain roles within the chemical industry, or pre-health fields that allow more room for broader academic pursuits.

-- Faculty research is funded by National Institutes of Health, National Science Foundation, the N.C.
+- Awarding Winning and Funded Faculty: Faculty research is funded by National Institutes of Health, National Science Foundation, the N.C.
 Biotechnology Center, and the American Chemical Society Petroleum Research Fund.

 advance your bachelor’s in chemistry with specialized concentrations

-Both the B.S. in Chemistry and B.A. in Chemistry degree offer optional specialized concentrations.
+The Bachelor of Science in chemistry degree offers two optional specialized concentrations.
 These specialist tracks further focus your scientific learning and advance your professional pathways.

 fast-track your B.s. in Chemistry to your master’s